lirishatayal/lirishatayal/README.md

--  Hi there👋
+-  Hi,I am Lirisha Tayal 👋
 - 📚 I’m currently pursuing Btech from Bharati Vidyapeeth College Of Engineering.
-- 👀 I'm a Web Developer and freelancer Graphic Designer working remotely from New Delhi, India.
+- 👀 I'm a Web Developer working remotely from New Delhi, India
-  ⚙️ I use daily:html5,css3,Media Queries
+- ⚙️ I work on:html5,css3,Media Queries
+- 🖊️I am looking to collaborate on projects related to webdevelopmet.
 - 📫 You Can reach me at tayallirisha@gmail.com
+- 💫 Fun Fact:I am also good at Graphic Designing

 <!---
 lirishatayal/lirishatayal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.